For Friends and Family

 Taking Care of Yourself

 Learning about a friend’s assault or experience of gender-based violence can be extremely difficult.
 However, avoid processing your feelings about the assault with the survivor.
 As a friend and support person, you may experience overwhelming feelings of anger, fear, guilt, sadness, or other emotions.
 It is important to know your own limitations.
-Remember: do need feel the need to be an expert.
+Remember: do not feel the need to be an expert.
 There are great resources at the University and in the community that can support your friend and also you.
 Taking care of yourself might include talking with an advocate or a counselor.